 - Or, just serve with warm crusty bread and butter.
 Yum.

-- 3 tbsp olive oil (not extra virgin)
+- 3 tablespoon olive oil (not extra virgin)

 - 1 onion